NOTICE OF PROPERTY ASSESSMENT

 The trespass law in Wisconsin entitles the assessor to enter a property once during an assessment cycle unless the property owner has notified the assessor in advance to deny entry.
 Additional visits may be authorized by the property owner.
 Assessors are restricted to the following conditions when entering property:

-1) The reason for the entry must be to make an assessment on behalf of the state or a political subdivision.
+1) The reason for the entry must be to make an assessment on behalf of the state or a subdivision.

 2) The entry must be on a weekday during daylight hours, or at another time as agreed upon with the property owner.